Money Management, Personal Finance

 How Marginal Tax Rates Work in Canada?

 Canadian tax structure is comprised of federal and provincial tax rates.
 Both these rates apply to your income progressively.
 The federal government has seven tax brackets, while each province sets its own tax rates and brackets.
-For example, Manitoba, one of Canada’s provinces, has three tax brackets.
+For example, Manitoba has three tax brackets.

 Understanding Your Tax Bracket